 Member deposits are initially recognized at fair value, and are subsequently measured at amortized cost using the effective interest rate method.

 Accounts payable and accrued liabilities

-Accounts payable are initially recorded at fair value and are subsequently carried at amortized cost, which approximates fair value due to the short term nature of these liabilities.
+Accounts payable and accrued liabilities are initially recorded at fair value and are subsequently carried at amortized cost, which approximates fair value due to the short term nature of these liabilities.

 Equity shares